CesiumGS/3d-tiles/README.md

 <a name="Do-3D-Tiles-support-runtime-editing" />
 #### Do 3D Tiles support runtime editing?

-A common use case for 3D buildings is to stream a city dataset, color each building based on one or more properties, e.g., the building's height, and then hide a few buildings, and replace them with high-resolution 3D buildings.
+A common use case for 3D buildings is to stream a city dataset, color each building based on one or more properties (e.g., the building's height) and then hide a few buildings, and replace them with high-resolution 3D buildings.
 With 3D Tiles, this type of editing can be done at runtime.

 The general case runtime editing of geometry on a building, vector data, etc., and then efficiently saving those changes in a 3D Tile will be possible, but is not the initial focus.
-However, stylization is much easier since it can be applied at runtime without modification to the 3D Tiles tree, and is part of the initial work.
+However, styling is much easier since it can be applied at runtime without modification to the 3D Tiles tree, and is part of the initial work.

 <a name="Will-3D-Tiles-include-terrain" />
 #### Will 3D Tiles include terrain?